aws/aws-eks-best-practices/content/security.md

     ```

     This policy prevents pods from running as privileged or escalating privileges.
 It also restricts the types of volumes that can be mounted and the root supplemental groups that can be added.

+    ### Fargate
+    Fargate is a launch type that enables you to run "serverless" container(s) where the containers of a pod are run on infrastructure that AWS manages.
+With Fargate, you cannot run a privileged container or  configure your pod to use hostNetwork or hostPort.

 + **Do not run processes in containers as root**.
 All containers run as root by default.
 This could be problematic if an attacker is able to exploit a vulnerability in the application and get shell access to the running container.
 You can mitigate this risk a variety of ways.
 First, by removing the shell from the container image.
 Second, adding the USER directive to your Dockerfile or running the containers in the pod as a non-root user.
 The Kubernetes podSpec includes a set of fields under spec.securityContext, that allow to let you specify the user and/or group to run your application as.
 These fields are `runAsUser` and `runAsGroup` respectively.
 You can mandate the use of these fields by creating a pod security policy.
 See https://kubernetes.io/docs/concepts/policy/pod-security-policy/#users-and-groups for further information on this topic.